productivity

 11. RevOps teams use multiple automations

-Zapier data reveals 62% of RevOps teams deploy multiple automations to manage their workflows.
-This multi-automation approach reflects the complexity of revenue operations across sales, marketing, and customer success.
-Each automation addresses a specific friction point in the revenue process.
+Zapier data reveals 62% of RevOps teams run multiple automations to manage their workflows.
+That multi-automation approach mirrors how complex revenue operations get across sales, marketing, and customer success.
+Each automation takes on a specific friction point in the revenue process.

 12. RevOps teams use AI with automation

-Beyond basic automation, 68% of RevOps teams now combine AI capabilities with their automation workflows.
-This integration enables intelligent routing, classification, and response generation.
-AI-powered automation handles nuance that rule-based systems cannot address.
+Going past basic automation, 68% of RevOps teams now fold AI capabilities into their automation workflows.
+That combination opens up intelligent routing, classification, and response generation.
+AI-powered automation can handle the nuance that rule-based systems just miss.

 13. Automation scenarios implemented by one UK automotive group

-Stellantis & You UK deployed over 700 automation scenarios using no-code platforms.
-This scale demonstrates the extensibility of no-code approaches across complex organizations.
-Each scenario addresses a specific workflow without requiring custom development.
+Stellantis & You UK deployed over 700 automation scenarios on no-code platforms.
+Running at that scale shows just how extensible no-code approaches are inside complex organizations.
+Every scenario handles a specific workflow, and none of them needed custom development.

 Building Beyond: No-Code App Builders and Open Architectures for Custom Automation